A Local’s Guide to Viewing Cherry Blossoms in D.C.

 U.S. National Arboretum

-Located in northeast Washington, D.C., the 412-acre National Arboretum is home to a large botanical collection, including more than two dozen varieties of cherry trees.
-Each spring, visitors are greeted with an array of pink, white, and red cherry blossoms, all of which bloom at slightly different times.
+Located in northeast Washington, D.C., 15–30 minutes’ drive from the National Mall, the National Arboretum is home to a large botanical collection, including more than two dozen varieties of cherry trees.
+Each spring, visitors are greeted with an array of pink, white, and red cherry blossoms, which flower at slightly different times.
+As for avoiding crowds, the National Arboretum has two things working in its favor: It’s less well known and, at 412 acres (312 football fields), more spread out.
+Drive, walk, or bike along the Arboretum’s three-mile, self-guided cherry blossom tour to catch the springtime foliage.

 The Gardens of Dumbarton Oaks

-“In addition to the Yoshino Cherry that visitors encounter at the Tidal Basin, Cherry Hill also contains five other varieties, each with nuanced hues and overlapping bloom times,” says Jonathan Kavalier, Dumbarton Oaks’s director of gardens and grounds.
-But true cherries aren’t the only flower on display.
+“In addition to the Yoshino cherry that visitors encounter at the Tidal Basin, Cherry Hill also contains five other varieties, each with nuanced hues and overlapping bloom times,” says Jonathan Kavalier, Dumbarton Oaks’s director of gardens and grounds.
+But cherries aren’t the only flower on display.
 “Earlier visitors can see a stunning specimen of Japanese apricot in flower in February, and an allée of double-flowering plums in March.”

 The Basilica of the National Shrine of the Immaculate Conception

 An architectural icon at any time of the year, the Basilica of the National Shrine of the Immaculate Conception in northeast D.C. is an extra special sight when its 150 cherry trees bloom each spring.
-It’s also considered somewhat of a secret cherry blossom viewing spot, making it a great place for avoiding crowds (and also finding parking).
+It’s also considered somewhat of a secret cherry blossom viewing spot, making it a choice place for avoiding crowds (and also finding parking).

 National Harbor

 The National Harbor, which sits just outside the southeast edge of D.C. in Maryland, has more than 200 Okame cherry trees whose vibrant pink flowers tend to bloom earlier than the Yoshinos that line the Tidal Basin.
-“Because our trees bloom early, we can provide visitors with a longer opportunity to view cherry blossoms in the Washington, D.C. region,” said Jackie Saunders, AVP Marketing at National Harbor.
+“Because our trees bloom early, we can provide visitors with a longer opportunity to view cherry blossoms in the Washington, D.C. region,” said Jackie Saunders, former AVP of Marketing at National Harbor.

 Cherry blossom water taxi